Skip to main content Skip to section navigation

 To answer these questions, the IC should form a response team by DM’ing people in Slack.
 The response team should work to confirm the issue and assess its impact.

-If the issue turns out to be a false alarm, the IC should update the ticket, setting the status to “false alarm”, and closing the issue.
+If the issue turns out to be a false alarm, the IC should update the Google Doc, setting the status to “false alarm”, and update the email chain.

 If the issue is valid, the team should assess its impact and determine an initial severity following the incident severity guide below.
 (Note that the severity can change over the lifespan of the incident, so it’s OK to determine the initial severity fairly quickly.)

-Once this is done, the IC should update the ticket, noting:
+Once this is done, the IC should update the Google Doc, noting:

 • Status: “confirmed”